Unsafe In Any Denomination

 - Angela Bonavoglia in her 2005 book Good Catholic Girls: How Women are Leading the Fight to Change the Church states:

-"While the current crisis has spotlighted the abuse of minors by Catholic priests, the reality is that the abuse of children is just the tip of the iceberg -- not only in the United States but worldwide.
-There is no question but that the abuse of children is the most reprehensible of clerical sexual crimes.
-But children are not, nor have they ever been, Catholic clergy's only victims.
+"While the current crisis has spotlighted the abuse of minors by Catholic priests, the reality is that the abuse of children is just the tip of the iceberg . . . children are not, nor have they ever been, Catholic clergy's only victims.
 In fact, the sexual involvement of Catholic priests with adults far exceeds their involvement with minors, and women caught in those relationships are arguably in the greater danger of exploitation."
 (Bonavoglia, Chapter 5, "Women, Priests, and the Myth of Celibacy," p.
 85)

 - A 1993 study published in the Journal of Pastoral Care found that 14% of Southern Baptist pastors responding to a survey admitted to inappropriate sexual contact with a congregant; in the same survey 70% of respondents said they had knowledge of another minister who had sexual contact with a congregant.